afujimoto/CAMPHOR/README.md

 ** Index file (.bai) for bam file sorted by genome coordinate
 ** Fastq file of the sequence data

+If samtools is not installed in the environment, the path to execution file of samtools can be specified in the config file (pram.config).

 ## Output file format
 vcf file of SVs (SV.vcf)